getDolla/Systems-Shell/README.md

 Attempted:
 	Tried to stop control C form exiting from the shell.
 Instead it was supposed to create a new bash
 Allow the shell to run cd when the file was separated by multiple spaces

 Bugs:
-	Cannot handle CD when separated by multiple spaces
+	Cannot handle CD when separated by multiple spaces Piping doesn't always work (ls | wc works), and	the prompt may not show until you enter in another command

 Files & Function Headers:
 cd.c